 Applying to Internship Program:

 - At least a one-page narrative explaining why you would be successful as a teacher intern.

-- Provide support letters from:
+- Provide support letter with signature across the seal from:

 a. master teacher